 Laxton's buildings occupy the attractive churchyard site of the original ‘gild’ school, which Oundle's founder, Sir William Laxton, attended.
 They consist of the Cloisters, used for daily registration and other functions, the Long Room, used for additional assemblies, concerts and lectures, social areas, changing facilities and common rooms.

 Laxton parents are invited to participate in the Friends of Laxton and Scott, which organises regular social events for parents, Staff and pupils.
-FOLS organise the sale of second hand uniform, and offer travel bursaries to pupils for educational activities.

-The Head of Laxton, Mr Langsdale, together with his deputy, Mr Sanderson, lead a team of over twenty Tutors drawn from the academic staff.
+The Housemaster of Laxton, Mr Langsdale, together with his deputy, Mr Sanderson, lead a team of over twenty Tutors drawn from the academic staff.
 The pastoral system is supported by Heads of Years; Mr Coates oversees Fourth and Fifth Forms; and Mr Sanderson runs the induction of new pupils into the Third Form and oversees their well being and transition into Laxton.

 Mr Langsdale came to Oundle in 2000 as Head of Biology and became Housemaster of School House in 2009.
 His wife is the School Archivist and their two sons are former Laxtonians.